alankarartist/alguiloop/README.md

 # AlGUILoop
-AlGUILoop to use while and for loops alongside without obstructing the GUI.
+AlGUILoop allows to use while and for loops alongside without obstructing the GUI.
 This is currently for tkinter, PyQt5, PyQt6 and wxPython.

 ## Installation
 You can install AlGUILoop from [PyPI](https://pypi.org/project/alguiloop/):